Table of Contents

 protected override bool IsHMD => false;

-Override Display to define the display of the device.
+Override Display to define the device display.

 protected override IDisplay Display => easyar.Display.DefaultSystemDisplay;